Table of Contents

 The Guide explains what employers are required to provide in eye wash and safety shower stations by OSHA and how to comply with ANSI Z358.1 2014.

-Here are some ANSI emergency showers requirements and eye wash questions that need answering:
+Here are some ANSI emergency shower requirements and eye wash questions that need answering:

-• How long should contact area be rinsed/flushed ?
+- How long should the contact area be rinsed/flushed?

 The first 10 seconds after exposure to a hazardous substance are critical.